Sabrinas Organizing

 Make filing papers an easy process.

 Subdividing and making a filing system too detailed may be an issue for your parent.
 So, try having them put all their bills in one folder that says, "paid bills."
 Then, have another folder that says "charitable contributions."
 And one that says, "Medical."
 Making the folders contained and with a lid works great too.
 It can also be portable if you want.
-Like the ones below from Amazon. (affiliate links)
+Like the ones below from Amazon (Affiliate Link). (affiliate links)

 Create a Tax Accordion Folder.